Documentation

 - Total visits for the past 7 days vs. the previous week

-- Top pages, traffic sources, and device breakdown
+- Top pages, traffic sources, country breakdown, and device split

 - Busiest day and time patterns